 A down-on-their-luck family take a gamble on fraud in 2019 film Parasite.
 But rather than lifting them out of poverty, it becomes a nightmarish ride to the bottom.

-The Kims are barely surviving.
-They share a tiny, basement apartment and work for peanuts: life is hard.
-Then a family friend suggests Ki-woo takes his place as English tutor for the wealthy Park family.
+The Kim family is barely surviving.
+They share a tiny basement apartment and work for peanuts: life is hard.
+Then a family friend suggests eldest son Ki-woo (Woo-sik Choi) takes his place as English tutor for the wealthy Park family.